kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 ### What to Do If No One Can Help

-Sometimes, even after trying the steps and asking for help, you may not find someone who knows the answer to what you're looking for!
+Even after trying these steps and asking for help, I may not find someone who knows the answer to what I'm looking for.
 Then we get to an interesting fork in the road, where I'll do one of the following:

 1. Ask for a referral.
 Sometimes I can ask someone else for help, or the